Frustrations and Fixes

 Keywords Without a Taxonomy

-Without a taxonomy, the terms your end-users employ when searching for assets have no context for the rest of your media.
-Your DAM – “out of the box” – doesn’t know your keywords or terms.
+Without a taxonomy, the terms your end-users employ when searching for and sharing digital assets (and filling out metadata fields) have no context for the rest of your media.
+Your DAM software – “out of the box” – doesn’t know your keywords or terms.
 Tagging an asset with a keyword only connects it with other assets sharing that exact keyword, but consistent description practices can fix this issue.

 What Kind of Bat Are You Looking For?